 One of the most confusing set of laws for visitors to Utah, is our rules covering imbibing at a restaurant.
 Much of this stems from the various licenses the state allows restaurants to apply for.
 The most coveted license – full service – allows a restaurant to sell all types of alcohol.
 More readily available are beer and wine licenses, which you guessed it, allows the restaurant to sell beer and wine.

-You may find yourself in a restaurant that seemingly does let you order drinks without ordering food – these are in fact technically bars who operate under a full service bar license.
+You may find yourself in a restaurant that seemingly does let you order drinks without ordering food – these are in fact technically bars who operate under a bar license.
 This also means those under 21 won’t be able to dine there.
 This rule is strictly applied due to the severity of punishments levied on businesses that don’t comply.
 As such always have your ID ready, even if you’re 95.
 Some places just operate a default, card everyone rule and again, strictly apply it.

 Buying drinks in a bar